 “Goodnight, Mary Ellen,” I call back.

-He hushed me with a finger to his lips.
+He hushes me with a finger to his lips.
 We lay there whispering about all the things I did in New York and how there was so little to do in Ames.
-Thirty minutes later, he hushed me, leaving me alone for the twins bedroom.
+Thirty minutes later, he leaves me alone for the twins bedroom.

-All the moms’ talk about colleges and a normal life made me realize something about my future: I’d always believed there was no future.
+All the moms’ talk about colleges and a normal life make me realize something about my future: I’ve always believed there is no future.